 Eliminate Wooden Pallets and Cardboard Boxes

-Whether suspended from a rack or pre-stocked on display risers, the Cargo Carousel System offers dramatic cost savings throughout the climacteric fruit value chain in four different ways.
+Whether suspended from a rack or pre-stocked on display risers, the Cargo Carousel System (CCS) offers dramatic cost savings throughout the climacteric fruit value chain in several different ways.
 1) Eliminate wooden pallets with reusable cubic “modules” that are suspended from the Carousel to better absorb shock and are made of recyclable aluminum for easy cleaning and to better protect contents.
 2) Eliminate cardboard boxes by shipping the fruit in display-ready racks or risers for better ventilation and less handling at the retailers.
-3) Ripen in transit with our sensor and satellite communication system that continuously monitors the atmosphere and can control the temperature and humidity and can release ethylene at anytime anywhere in the world.
+3) Ripen in transit with our sensor and satellite communication system that continuously monitors the atmosphere and can control the temperature and humidity and can release ethylene for ripening at anytime anywhere in the world.
 4) Once emptied, the racks or risers can be stacked on the bottom of the module and that module can then be used for any type of merchandise for the return trip; the owner gets their equipment back for free and earns revenue on both, the supply and the return trips.
+5) By-pass ripening centres and distribution centres and the labour required to unload and re-load at each location by storing fruit in the same stackable intermodal container that it’s ripened in anywhere it’s desired.
+All in, we estimate total supply chain cost reduction approaching 90%.

 The climacteric is a stage of fruit ripening associated with increased ethylene production and a rise in cellular respiration.
 Exposure to ethylene causes climacteric fruit to ripen after being picked.
 Examples include apples, apricots, avocados, bananas, blackberries, kiwi, plums, peaches, pears and tomatoes.
 Ethylene gas is the ripening agent which occurs naturally in nature.
 It causes fruits to ripen and decay, vegetables and floral to wilt.
 Controlling ethylene gas after picking will extend the life cycle of the commodity allowing it to be held for a much longer period of time.
 The Cargo Carousel System (CCS) can control ethylene gas anywhere in the world at the touch of a button.
 In transit or in storage, on a ship, truck, train or sitting next to the retailers store, whenever or wherever ethylene gas exposure is desired the CCS offers total control.